Table of Contents

 - Easy transition into using Hosted Prometheus

 Even more to power Graphite

 Graphite has been around for a decade, and there are many tools that work well with it and focus on different aspects of the time-series data which is pulled in.
-Here are a few more visualization tools which work well with Graphite:
+Here are a few more visualization tools that work well with Graphite: